discoveryjs/discovery/README.md

 ### Special views

-Also specail built-in `sidebar` view is available you can override this view with `view.define`
+Also special built-in `sidebar` view is available you can override this view with `view.define`

 ### Queries